PLA-100 and PLA-200

-Don’t worry: your PLA-100 and PLA-200 mentors will show you how.
+Don’t worry: your PLA-100 and PLA-200 mentors and the PLA Office will show you how.
 Your mentor will help you review what you already know and determine the level of your knowledge.
-Working with the Office of Prior Learning Assessment, you’ll also make sure that credit you might earn for your prior learning matches up with the University’s courses, and fits into your degree program.
+Working with the Office of Prior Learning Assessment, you’ll also make sure that credit you might earn for your prior learning matches up with the University’s courses, and fits into your degree program..

 What Does it Cost?

-The comprehensive portfolio process offers significant savings over other options.
+PLA including credit by exam or portfolio assessment process offers significant savings over other options.
 The University charges a per-course cost for PLA-100 and PLA-200.
-The real difference is in the portfolio assessment fees: for those looking to earn up to 12 credits, there is a flat portfolio assessment fee of $363.
-For each additional 6 credits or part thereof, it’s another $206 assessment fee.
+The real difference is in the portfolio assessment fees: for those looking to earn up to 12 credits, there is a flat portfolio assessment fee of $379.
+For each additional 6 credits or part thereof, it’s another $215 assessment fee.

-This chart shows you the difference in cost between the comprehensive PLA-100/200 process and the older Single-Course process (based on 2014-15 New Jersey in-state tuition rates in the Enrolled Options Tuition Plan):
+This chart shows you the difference in cost between the PLA-100/200 process and the older Single-Course, 12-week PLA process based on New Jersey in-state tuition rates:

 |PLA-100/200 Process:||Compare||Single Course Process|